Skip to main content

 As a quick side note, if you are concerned about friendly competition being unfair (considering people's capacity for donating and raising money may differ based on many circumstantial factors), there are several ways to level the playing field.

 On Givebutter leaderboards, we factor in not only how many dollars you've raised, but the number of donors you've gotten as well (# donors * $ raised = leaderboard score).
-So someone who raises $1,000 from 2 donors would be ranked the same as someone who raises $200 from 10 donors.
+Someone who raises $1,000 from 2 donors would be ranked the same as someone who raises $200 from 10 donors.
 This way, the "competition" is not just about how many dollars someone raises but their involvement and awareness generated as well.

 Incorporating friendly competition in your fundraising efforts

-When people think about collecting donations and raising money, the first thing they'll often do is try to find a way to make the entire experience as simple as possible, for both the people fundraising and any potential donors – this is a mistake.
+When people think about collecting donations and raising money, the first thing they'll often do is try to find a way to make the entire experience as simple as possible for both the people fundraising and any potential donors – this is a mistake.

-While simplicity is generally a good thing, when it comes to fundraising, it's also critically important to make sure participants have some sort of skin in the game.
+While simplicity is generally a good thing, when it comes to fundraising, it's also critically important to ensure participants have some sort of skin in the game.
 And as we've already established, a healthy dose of friendly competition can make all the difference — making the few extra steps more than worth it.

 There are two primary ways to incorporate friendly competition, regardless of the organization type or fundraising format: